 - Advances in Biotechnology (ChBE 478) - Biology Fundamentals Courses: 2 courses: - Provide broad coverage of fundamental biological principles, such as cell biology, biochemistry, molecular biology, systems biology, synthetic biology, and quantitative biology. - Build upon or complement prior training---student having completed prior coursework in biological fundamentals should take graduate-level courses when possible, and students entering with less training in biological fundamentals may satisfy this requirement with advanced undergraduate coursework.
 IBiS students are required to take Quantitative Biology (IBiS 410) as one of the courses that satisfies this requirement.
-Students who have not taken Biol\Sci 315 or 390 at NU, or an equivalent course as an undergraduate, should take one of these foundational courses as one of their Biological Fundamentals courses. - Electives: 3 biotechnology-related classes (many options) - Responsible Conduct in Research: 1 of the following classes: - IBiS 423 (Ethics in Biological Research) - GEN ENG 519 (Responsible Conduct of Research) - CHEM 519 (Responsible Conduct of Research Training) - DGP 494 (Colloquium on Integrity in Biomedical Research) - Responsible Conduct in Research refresher course (after 4 years) - IBiS 519 (Ethics in Biological Research Refresher Course) - Rigor & Reproducibility in Research (IBiS 421 or DGP core R&R training)
+Students who have not taken Biol_Sci 315 or 390 at NU, or an equivalent course as an undergraduate, should take one of these foundational courses as one of their Biological Fundamentals courses. - Electives: 3 biotechnology-related classes (many options) - Responsible Conduct in Research: 1 of the following classes: - IBiS 423 (Ethics in Biological Research) - GEN ENG 519 (Responsible Conduct of Research) - CHEM 519 (Responsible Conduct of Research Training) - DGP 494 (Colloquium on Integrity in Biomedical Research) - Responsible Conduct in Research refresher course (after 4 years) - IBiS 519 (Ethics in Biological Research Refresher Course) - Rigor & Reproducibility in Research (IBiS 421 or DGP core R&R training)

 These classes fulfill the requirements for the TGS Certificate in Biotechnology.
 Don't forget to apply using the TGS online form linked from our website.
+Make sure to follow guidance for indicating which courses address which requirements.